mentorvikash/microfront/README.md

 - Each microfrontend can be deployed independently
 - The shell application acts as the orchestrator
-- Shared dependencies (React) are loaded once and reused
+- Shared dependencies (React) are loaded once and reused across all apps
+- The shared-ui library provides reusable components consumed by student and teacher apps
 - All services must be running for the full application to work
 - The application uses lazy loading for better performance
+- Babel configuration (`.babelrc`) is required for all React applications to handle JSX syntax

 ## 🔄 Future Enhancements